finbourne/lusid-sdk-java-preview/sdk/docs/EquitySwap.md

 # EquitySwap

-Lusid-ibor internal representation of an Equity Swap instrument.
+LUSID representation of an Equity Swap.

 ## Properties